 Chemical Burns from Wet Concrete

 Most people who have significant experience pouring and smoothing wet concrete are well aware of the dangers of “concrete burns.”
 Getting wet concrete on the skin often leads to dry and chapped skin, but that’s just the beginning.
 Portland Cement contains hexavalent chromium, which is an alkaline.
-Prolonged contact with the skin can lead to contact dermatitis, allergic contact dermatitis and eventually, second-degree burns.
+Prolonged contact with the skin can lead to contact dermatitis, allergic contact dermatitis, and, eventually, second-degree burns.
 Skin infections are also a serious hazard.

 Heat Burns from Dry Concrete on Hot Days

 Florida can get very hot during the summer months, and that is especially true for paved surfaces.
-If you are working outdoors in direct sunlight in an area with a lot of concrete, please remember that those surfaces are soaking up heat all day long.
-If you sit down to take a break or even fall down onto sunbaked concrete, you can suffer serious burns in a very short period of time.
+If you are working outdoors in direct sunlight in an area with a lot of concrete, please remember that those surfaces are soaking up the heat all day long.
+If you sit down to take a break or even fall down onto sunbaked concrete, you can suffer severe burns in a very short period of time.

 Injured in a Construction Site Accident?
 Talk to a Workers’ Compensation Lawyer Today